dvisionlab/DV-antivirus/README.md

 > --thresholds [lower_bound, threshold, upper_bound] : use this to set custom thresholds (must be same as previous step)

 Histogram is shown and saved in the same directory of the input file, as histogram.png and histogram.csv.

+### Output details

+At the end of `run.py` script execution, the following files are produced:

+- `output/lungs.nrrd` : contains lungs extraction (everything else is set to a fixed value of -1000)
+- `output/lung_mask_palette.nrrd` : contains lungs mask that shows low perfusion voxels (set to a fixed value of 10) and high perfusion voxels (set to a fixed value of 20)
+- `output/output.csv` : the same as lung_mask_palette but in a tabular form

+At the end of `utils.py` script execution, the following files are produced:

+- `output/histogram.png` : the resulting histograms & ratio low/high pefusion
+- `output/histogram.csv` : the same data but in a tabular form

 ## Authors